Losant Security Overview

 Transport Security

-All communication between devices and Losant is fully encrypted using the Transport Security Layer (TLS).
+All communication between devices and Losant is fully encrypted using Transport Security Layer (TLS) 1.2 or 1.3.
 TLS is an industry-standard encryption scheme and most commonly used by browsers to encrypt HTTPS data.
 TLS is widely adopted and available on most devices, languages, and operating systems.

 API Security Tokens